istio/istio.io/_docs/tasks/security/authn-policy.md

 ---
-title: Basic Istio authentication policy
+title: Basic Istio Authentication Policy
-overview: This task shows you how to use Istio authentication policy to setup mutual TLS and simple end-user authentication.
+overview: Shows you how to use Istio authentication policy to setup mutual TLS and simple end-user authentication.

 order: 10